apache/skywalking-showcase/docs/readme.md

 ## Usage

+**Please run the showcase in a brand new test cluster, otherwise the undeploy process may delete some resources that you have installed before running this showcase (for example cert-manager).
+If you don't do this in a new test cluster, it's all on your own risks!**

 The showcase uses [GNU Make](https://www.gnu.org/software/make/) and Docker containers to run commands, so please make sure you have `make` installed and Docker daemon running.